rweigel/stats/notes.md

 Note that different experiments can be assigned to an activity:

 * Experiment: Flip a coin 2x and record result of each flip.
+Can ask what fraction of experiments had head for the first flip.
-* Experiment: Flip a coin 2x and record number of heads.
+* Experiment: Flip a coin 2x and record number of heads and tails.
+Can ask what fraction of experiments had one head.

 ## Outcome

-The result of an experiment.

-_Question_: Is the result of each flip in the above an "outcome"?
+The result of part of an experiment or the result of the full experiment.
+(Not generally defined; the first definition implies it is the result of the full experiment, which is inconsistent with the implicit definition in the first definition.)

 ## Sample Space, $\mathcal{S}$ (or Event Space)

 > ... the set of all possible outcomes of an experiement.
 (Devore p 51)

 > The collection of all possible outcomes of an experiment is called the _sample space_ of the experiment.
+(DeGroot p 6)

 The outcomes in a sample space are noted using the shorthand

-$\mathcal S = ${outcome 1, outcome 2, ...}
+$\mathcal S = $ {outcome 1, outcome 2, ...}

+For example, if the experiment is tossing a coin twice and writing down the result of the first toss in box 1 and the result of the second toss in box 2,

+$\mathcal S = $ {$HH$, $HT$, $TH$, $TT$}

-For example, if the experiment is tossing a coin twice and counting the number of heads and tails, the three simple events are ${1H1T, 2T, 2H}$, and the sample space is
+If the experiment is tossing a coin twice and counting the total number of heads and tails, the three simple events are ${1H1T, 2T, 2H}$, and the sample space is

 $\mathcal S = $ {$1H1T$, $2T$, $2H$}

-If the experiment is tossing a coin twice and writing down the result of the first toss in box 1 and the result of the second toss in box 2,

-$\mathcal S = $ {$HH$, $HT$, $TH$, $TT$}

-We can define a compound event for both experiments: $A$ is the outcome of the experiment yielding one tail.
+We can define a compound event (event defined next) for both experiments: $A$ is the outcome of the experiment yielding one tail.

 _Question_: Experiment: Each day, shoot free throws until you miss.
 What are the outcomes that make up $\mathcal{S}$?

 ## Demonstration

-Simulate the experiment assuming you make 80\% of your free throws.
-In how many of 365 experiments will you make exactly $10$ shots?
+Simulate the experiment of shooting a free throw 10 times.
+Assume you make 80\% of your free throws.

+_Question_: How would you use the simulation to estimate the chances that you get $10$ in a row?

+_Question_: How many outcomes are in $S$?

 ## Event